BluBloos/Portable-Programming-Language/README.md

 # Steps for Building

-The only dependency as of right now is a C++ compiler.

-The project has been tested with the following setups
-- Clang on macOS x86_64
-- MinGW-W64 and Git bash on Windows
-- g++ on Ubuntu 20.04.3
+The project currently depends on the netwide assembler (NASM), the MSVC linker, and "ld" on macOS.

 Support for different setups is still "rough around the edges".
 No guarentees.